sondregronas/ankermake-hass-component/README.md

 - There are no ways to pause/stop a print
 - There are no unit tests :(
 - Logging is pretty much non-existent, documentation is lacking
+- ankerctl can crash sometimes hindering the integration from working until it's restarted

 ## Testing